UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

-# MET Machine Learning Assignment
+# Instructions for the MET Machine Learning Assignment

-## General Instructions

-### You choose ONE of the problems to work on

-To pass the MET Machine Learning Course, you will be required to write a report describing proposed solution to **only one** of the case studies given below.
-Each case study lists few suggested problems you can solve, however it is general enough to encourage you to propose your own ideas.

-Your selection of the dataset option has no impact on the achievable marks.
-We provide some background information on each dataset below.

-### What you are expected to submit
+## What you are expected to submit

-The format of the report will be a [Azure Notebook](https://notebooks.azure.com/) (or your own local Jupyter notebook if you prefer).
-Azure Notebooks are the ones we also use for the coding session.
+You are required to submit your results in form of an [Azure Notebook](https://notebooks.azure.com/).
+This is the type of notebook we also work with during our practical coding sessions.

+The notebook shall be in form of a report so that it contains both your code as well as the written reflection.

 In any case, we need a readable PDF version of your notebook.
-You may also provide a URL to your notebook in addition to the PDF so that we can access the notebook directly.
+You may also provide a URL to your Azure Notebook in addition to the PDF so that we can access the notebook directly.

 Your submission MUST be your own work and must demonstrate your own reflection about the dataset as well as your understanding of what you are doing in each step and why.